ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 Items are coming in via requests through the API.
 The `APILambda` drops the items on a queue.
 A second Lambda Function `SaveMongoDBLambda` stores the items in the MongoDB database.
+Of this second Lambda Function I will measure the performance:
+* during a cold start
+* when the Lambda is already warm

 Other things important to know:
-* In the above setup I limit the maximum number of concurrently running Lambda Functions instances of `SaveMongoDBLambda` to 10.
+* In the above setup I limit the maximum number of concurrently running Lambda Functions instances of the `SaveMongoDBLambda` to 10.
 * The Lambda Functions are written in `Java` which will add time to the coldstart performance compared to `Python` or `NodeJS`.
 * In this case I am reading the items from the queue one by one.
   Also storing them one by one.